THE PRESSURE TO “FIND YOUR PURPOSE”

 Purpose Anxiety: Psychologists have identified a phenomenon called purpose anxiety, where people feel stressed by the expectation that they must discover a single, grand life mission.
 This can fuel imposter syndrome, constant comparison, and job-hopping, leaving individuals unfulfilled.

-The Tension: The paradox is that while purpose can improve well-being, the search for it — especially under external pressure from coaches, religious leaders, or cultural narratives — can be psychologically heavy.
+The Tension: While research consistently shows that people with a sense of purpose experience lower levels of depression and greater resilience, the search for it—especially under external pressure from coaches, religious leaders, or cultural narratives—can be psychologically heavy.

 How to Reduce the Pressure